MacLemon/CongressChecklist/README.md

 		- for your day-to-day SIM card
 		- for an optional SIM card of the country you travel to
 		- for a local GSM network at the venue,
-	- DECT phone (for the local wireless phone network avilable at many CCC events)
+	- DECT phone (for the local wireless phone network available at many CCC events)
         - Be sure to register your extension number at [Eventphone][2] prior to the event.
         - Check if your DECT model is [compatible with Eventphone][31]
 - SIM cards (your usual one,european SIM [no roaming fees inside EU], CCC SIM)